-In most circumstances, the "engaged" parties respond to the possibility of an unsolicited $\label{eq:deal-jumping} \ \text{bid} \ \text{by including so-called ''deal' protection'' provisions in the merger agreement}.$ While a thorough coverage of this critical area of M&A practice is beyond the scope of this article, such deal protections typically include (i) some variation of "no-shop" provisions as discussed below (these provisions often include matching rights that give an incumbent bidder the right to be notified of superior proposals and the right to make a matching offer), (ii) breakup fee provisions providing for a payment (generally in the 2-4% range) to the rejected original merger partner upon a termination of the transaction under certain circumstances (the cost of which must ultimately be factored into the price of an interloper's bid), (iii) in stock deals far more than in cash deals, "force the vote" provisions, which require the Board to submit the deal to a stockholder vote even if the Board no longer supports the offer, and thus does not include a fiduciary termination right for a higher bid, (iv) support agreements or options covering the stock of significant target shareholders, if any, or (v) stock or asset options or commercial arrangements from one merger partner to the other (and sometimes reciprocal).14 Given the increasingly hostile atmosphere in the market for corporate control and the creativity of parties and their advisors, we should expect to see other innovative deal protection mechanisms used in the coming years (subject to the boundaries ultimately permitted by courts assessing the propriety of those mechanisms under applicable state law).
-15 value of the corporate enterprise by preventing the shareholders from accepting it.
+In most circumstances, the "engaged" parties respond to the possibility of an unsolicited deal-jumping bid by including so-called "deal protection" provisions in the merger agreement.
+While a thorough coverage of this critical area of M&A practice is beyond the scope of this article, such deal protections typically include (i) some variation of "no-shop" provisions as discussed below (these provisions often include matching rights that give an incumbent bidder the right to be notified of superior proposals and the right to make a matching offer), (ii) break-up fee provisions providing for a payment (generally in the 2-4% range) to the rejected original merger partner upon a termination of the transaction under certain circumstances (the cost of which must ultimately be factored into the price of an interloper's bid), (iii) in stock deals far more than in cash deals, "force the vote" provisions, which require the Board to submit the deal to a stockholder vote even if the Board no longer supports the offer, and thus does not include a fiduciary termination right for a higher bid, (iv) support agreements or options covering the stock of significant target shareholders, if any, or (v) stock or asset options or commercial arrangements from one merger partner to the other (and sometimes reciprocal).\(^{16}\) Given the poison pill were particularly buoyed recently by the Delaware Chancery Court in Air Products and Chemicals, Inc. v.
+Airgas, Inc., C.A.
+No. 5249 (Del.
+Ch.
+Feb.
+15, 2011), which upheld the use of a poison pill by Airgas in preventing an attempted \$5.8 billion hostile takeover by Air Products through an all-cash, noncoercive and fully financed tender offer.
+Having acted "in good faith with a reasonable factual basis for its decision" that the Air Products offer was inadequate, Chancellor William B. Chandler concluded that the Airgas board met its Unocal burden by articulating that such an offer posed a threat to the corporate enterprise and took a reasonable and proportionate response to that threat by keeping the pill in place to block the hostile tender offer.
+While Chancellor Chandler was personally skeptical of the presence of such a "threat" in the defense of an offer that had been ongoing for over a year where he found the shareholders knew all the material information, and he was clear not to endorse a board's ability to "just say never", his opinion affirmed that under current Delaware law he had no choice but to hold that the board of directors retained its ability to shield its shareholders from an inadequately priced offer threatening the long-term value of the corporate enterprise by preventing the shareholders from accepting it.
 For further information on this case, please refer to the publication entitled, "Delaware Chancery Court Reaffirms Poison Pill and "Just Say No" Defense in Airgas Takeover Battle" available on the Simpson Thacher & Bartlett LLP website (www.simpsonthacher.com).